Joseph Hirsch: McCarthyism

 Hirsch was a founding member of Artists Equity, an organization modeled on Actors Equity, created to protect the rights of visual artists.
-It began in New York City in 1949, and grew to have chapters in dozens of U.S. cities.
+Artists Equity began in New York City in 1949, and grew to have chapters in dozens of U.S. cities.
 Hirsch was awarded a Fulbright Fellowship to study and work in Paris for a year, and he and his family arrived in France in September 1949.
 Even prior to Senator Joseph McCarthy's notorious February 1950 declaration that hundreds of known Communists were working in the U.S. State Department, the political climate in the United States was becoming hostile to those holding leftist views.
 Hirsch's Fulbright was renewed, but, as the end of its second year approached, he sold his house on Cape Cod to extend his family's stay in Paris.

-Congressman George Anthony Dondero denounced Artists Equity as a front organization for Communists in a March 17, 1952 speech delivered on the floor of the U.S. House of Representatives—"Communist Conspiracy in Art Threatens American Museums."
+Michigan Congressman George Anthony Dondero denounced Artists Equity as a front organization for Communists in a March 17, 1952 speech - "Communist Conspiracy in Art Threatens American Museums" - delivered on the floor of the U.S. House of Representatives.
 A number of Artists Equity member artists were blacklisted.
 Expatriate Hirsch was later denounced as a Communist sympathizer, and public pressure was put on the Dallas Museum of Art to remove his award-winning Nine Men (1949) from an exhibition.
-Instead, the museum moved Nine Men, a painting by Diego Rivera, and one by George Grosz into a separate room, and asked museumgoers to judge the Communist influence for themselves.
+Instead, the museum moved Nine Men, a painting by Mexican former-Communist Diego Rivera, and one by German former-Communist George Grosz into a separate room, and invited museumgoers to judge the political influence for themselves.
 The Hirschs did not return to the United States until 1955.